 The basic principles of dimensional metrology are the same for nearly every calibration made in typical labs.
-This seminar teaches these principles for the case of the most typical dimensional measurement instrument, the Universal Length Measuring Machine.
-This is a 3 day hands on workshop based on characterizing the most common measuring machine in dimensional calibration labs, the Universal Length Measuring Machine.
+This 3 day workshop teaches these principles through guided hands-on characterization of the most typical dimensional measurement instrument, the Universal Length Measuring Machine.

 Topics Covered: uncertainty budgets; thermal effects; scale calibration with gage blocks, cylinders and rings; elastic deformation and calibration of contact forces; gage and contact geometry effects; measurements of sub-pitch interpolation errors in the encoder system; R&R on end standards, cylinders, and ring gages; other things we think of; and, of course, you can suggest any other topic of interest.

 Calibration Technicians, Calibration Managers, Quality Managers for Dimensional Measurements